-This concentration is designed to meet the minimum requirements for a student to attend a graduate program in forensic science, or to apply for a position in a forensic science lab (although each program may have additional requirements).
-This concentration fulfills a growing need for students who desire to enter into forensics, a career that utilizes a hearty combination of chemistry, biology, calculus, and physics.
+This concentration is designed to meet the minimum requirements for a student to attend a graduate program in forensic science or to apply for a position in the DNA/serology division of a forensic science lab (although each program may have additional requirements).
+This concentration fulfills a growing need for students who desire to enter into the biological aspect of forensics, a career that utilizes a hearty combination of chemistry, biology, and physics.